Short code: Albania

 Short Codes are five digits in length and start with 5, also are known as short codes for value added service.

 Australia

-Short codes are six or eight digits in length, starting with the prefix "19" followed by an additional four or six digits and two.
+Short codes are six or eight digits in length, starting with the prefix "19" followed by an additional four or six digits.
 Communications Alliance Ltd and WMC Global are responsible for governing premium and standard rate short codes in Australia.
 Transactional and Subscription services require a double sms MO opt-in or Web based opt-in with an MO reply.

 Bangladesh

 Codes are five digits in length.
 Bangladesh Telecommunication Regulatory Commission (BTRC) issues and controls short codes in Bangladesh.

 Belgium

 Codes are four digits in length.

 Botswana

 Codes are three digits in length.

 Brazil

 Codes are five digits in length.

 Cambodia

 Short Codes are four digits in length and start with 1.

 Canada

 Canadian Common Short Codes can be five or six digits long.
 Common Short Codes beginning with a leading '4' are reserved for private use by wireless network operators.
 Four-digit Common Short Codes are not permitted due to handset incompatibilities.
 Short code-based messages vary between zero-rated (paid for by campaign), standard rate (user is responsible for standard carrier charges), and premium rate (varies, C$1-10).
 Canadian Short codes are governed by the Canadian Wireless Telecommunications Association.

 In February 2020, CWTA (Canadian Wireless Telecommunications Association) announced that Rogers Wireless will no longer participate in general use mobile codes in the future.
 A common short code is a code that is shared by more than one brand for multiple or general uses.